As an agile coach, I knew how self-organization manifests itself in various ceremonies. There is a...Read More

 The Daily Scrum is one ceremony that the teams following Scrum adopt quickly.
 There are some hiccups initially, which are sorted out, often with inputs from the coach/guide.
 The ceremony is on time and at fixed time, occurs even...Read More

 My first job, decade’s back was a six day a week job.
 An organizational decision was taken to make Saturday a half day.
 I was a Graduate Trainee and there were six of us.
-Three of us were in Engineering Dept. and three in Sales...Read More
+Three of us were in Engineering Dept. and three in...Read More

 As a coach, a recurring situation one faces, towards the end of the first sprint after the coaching has started, is the push and shove to the retrospective.
 After seemingly making the team understand that two key aspect of Agile...Read More

 Leaders have only two jobs: 1) Getting work done 2) Growing the people Coaching as a leadership/management style achieves both.
-With Command & Control approach, managers may get the work done in the short term, by force....Read More
+With Command & Control approach, managers may get the work done in the short term,...Read More

 In an earlier article “Journey of a coach – theory & practice (Part I), we introduced the “circles of influence” which form the context (see diagram below) for coaching process.
-The circles in the diagram above have a...Read More
+The circles in the...Read More